A camera seems to take ominous pictures of the future.

 John nodded, “Yes.”

-“And the date on this first one was June twenty-fifth, eighty-nine.
-The second, today’s, and the third, today’s date in the year 40?”
+“And the date on this first one was June twenty-fifth, twenty-fifty.
+The second, last week the twenty-sixth of August, and the third the same date in the year 40?”

 John sighed.
 “Yes, how many times are we going to go through this?”